fwilleke80/com_audioarchive/README.md

 Menu-item access levels, category access, and individual clip access remain additional restrictions.
 The visitor must satisfy all applicable rules.

+### Frontend clip editing

+Frontend editing is available only when Joomla's global **Frontend Editing** option is enabled.
+Audio Archive then displays **Edit clip** on a detail page only when the current user has effective `core.edit` permission for that clip, or `core.edit.own` for a clip they created.

+The frontend form supports:

+- Title
+- Alias
+- Category
+- Tags
+- Description
+- Recording date
+- Publication state, access level, and publication dates when `core.edit.state` is granted

+The edit controller repeats the global-setting and item-level ACL checks for direct edit requests and saves.
+It uses Joomla form validation, CSRF protection, checkout and check-in handling, filtered editor content, and internal return-URL validation.
+Moving a clip to another category additionally requires suitable create or edit permission in the target category.

+Frontend editing does not expose original-file replacement, media inspection, waveform or spectrum generation, counters, or other technical maintenance controls. **Save & Close** and **Cancel** return to the clip detail page from which editing was opened; **Apply** saves while keeping the edit form open.

 ### Public filtering

 The public filter form uses HTTP GET, so filtered archive URLs can be bookmarked or shared.